flectra-hq/flectra/doc/webservices/iap.rst

 .. note::

-    Odoo takes a 25% commission on all package sales.
+    Flectra takes a 25% commission on all package sales.
 Adjust your selling price accordingly.

 .. note::